sagemath/trac_to_gh/Issue 868.md

 # Issue 868: [with patch] graphs: upgrade networkx to 0.35.1

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/868

 Original creator: jason